 Raise your hand if you’re nearing or just flat out broke from Christmas shopping… just in time for your kids to be home for the holiday break from school?
 If you’re like me, you’re already turning to The Almighty Internet for ideas of fun things to do on a budget.
 Honestly, the best way I tackle this is to keep a running list of projects and activities to do with my son, when going outside just isn’t an option.
 Most of the activities on this list were completely free, using supplies we had around the house, or the cost was very minimal.
 I’m all about finding free and cheap things to do.
-Here are no cost and budget-friendly indoor things to do with kids for the holidays.
+Here are some ideas for free and cheap things things to do with kids at home for the holidays.

 This post contains affiliate links.

 Sure, everyone can read on their own, but what if we made it a challenge to read through a chapter book or two together, over the break?
 Turn it into an experience by adding ambiance, cuddling up under big throw blankets, sitting on pillows near the Christmas tree, and sipping hot chocolate or apple cider.

 One year when I was a nanny, my 5 year old charge dictated stories to me.
 I would write them down and draw simple illustrations for her to color.
 We compiled several of our favorite stories and created a little book.
 Her parents ended up binding several copies for gifts that Christmas.
 I still have my copy, a decade later!
 It was such a fun project and special memento of our time together.
 I love these lined writing books for kids.

 Invitations to create.